DecLearn/declearn/docs/user-guide/client_sampling.md

     be computed from the sum or the average of all past times.
 By default, a lower aggregated time means a higher criterion score.

-    - Arithmetic on criteria is made possible thanks to the subclasses `ConstantCriterion` and `CompositionCriterion`, meaning that it is possible to define a criterion like :
+    - Composition with math operators is made possible thanks to the subclasses `ConstantCriterion` and `CompositionCriterion`, meaning that it is possible to define a criterion like :
     `(GradientNormCriterion() + NormalizedDivCriterion())**2 / 2` in a
     straightforward way.

-- `CompositionClientSampler` : client sampler that contains other ones and allow to compose the strategies to select clients.
-Thus, assuming that we have 5 registered clients, it is possible to define a client sampler performing the following selection before each training round :
+- `CompositionClientSampler` : client sampler that contains others, allowing to compose the strategies to select clients.
+For instance, assuming that we have
+5 registered clients, it is possible to define a client sampler performing the following selection before each training round :
     - first, selects 2 clients over the 5 based on a deterministic criterion
     - then, selects randomly 1 client over the 3 that remains

 To achieve this, we just need to create a `CompositionClientSampler` containing a `CriterionClientSampler` and a `UniformClientSampler`.
-See the composition example section below for precise implementation.
+See the "composition example section" below for precise implementation.

 ### Examples